-Yes, it’s true: You can slim down by eating carbs — if you eat the right ones.
-Add these essential Eat This, Not That! choices into your daily diet and stay fueled and fat-burning all day long—without sacrifice.
+We put together this list of complex carbohydrates that are high in dietary fiber and low in simple sugars.
+Add these essential Eat This, Not That! healthiest carbs into your daily diet and stay fueled and fat-burning all day long—without sacrifice.

 It's not only good for your health, but also a killer appetite suppressant that can help keep your six-pack diet on track all day.
 "Barley contains a whopping 6 grams of belly-filling, mostly soluble fiber that has been linked to lowered cholesterol, decreased blood sugars and increased satiety," says Lisa Moskovitz, RD, CDN.
 It also has tons of health benefits like decreased inflammation and stabilized blood sugar levels.
 And: you'll immediately feel lighter.
 Barley acts as a bulking agent, which can help push waste through the digestive tract.

 You know brown is better, but do you know why?
-It's because whole wheat contains three parts of the grain, all nutrient rich and fiber-filling.
-Also try varieties with lentils, chickpeas, black beans or quinoa.
-Before your next shopping trip, check out our guide to the 9 Best Pastas for Weight Loss!
+It's because whole wheat contains three parts of the grain, all nutrient-rich and fiber-filling.
+Besides for whole-grain pasta, try varieties with lentils, chickpeas, black beans or quinoa.

 Besides serving up a third of the day's fiber, a one-cup serving of this highly nutritious, naturally sweet veggie contains 30 percent of your daily vitamin C needs.
 The body uses the nutrient to form muscle and blood vessels, and it can even boost the fat-burning effects of exercise, according to Arizona State University researchers.

 Lentils, chickpeas, peas and beans — they're all magic bullets for belly-fat loss.
-In one four-week Spanish study, researchers found that eating a calorie-restricted diet that includes four weekly servings of legumes aids weight loss more effectively than an equivalent diet that doesn't include them.
+In one four-week Free Radical Research study, researchers found that eating a calorie-restricted diet that includes four weekly servings of legumes aids weight loss more effectively than an equivalent diet that doesn't include them.
 Those who consumed the legume-rich diet also saw improvements in their "bad" LDL cholesterol levels and systolic blood pressure.
 To reap the benefits at home, work them into your diet throughout the week.
 Salad is an easy way.
-Toss them up with more of the Best Salad Ingredients for Weight Loss!

 If you're going for abs, you're already sending the restaurant bread basket back.
 But don't shirk from whole-wheat bread completely.
 As with whole-wheat pasta, you're getting all three parts of the grain, with fiber to increase satiety and prevent overeating.
 Just be careful—most breads in the sandwich aisle are filled with high fructose corn syrup or a blend of whole and enriched wheats.
 It's worth splurging on the pricier stuff, often found in the freezer section.

-Yes, oats are loaded with carbs, but the release of those sugars is slowed by fiber, and because oats also have 10 grams of protein per half-cup serving, they deliver steady, ab-muscle-friendly energy.
+Yes, oats are loaded with complex carbs, but the release of those sugars is slowed by fiber, and because oats also have 10 grams of protein per half-cup serving, they deliver steady, ab-muscle-friendly energy.
 And that fiber is soluble, which lowers the risk of heart disease.
 The éminence grise of health food, oats garnered the FDA's first seal of approval.
-For some crazy-delicious ways to add oats to your morning routine, check out these 14 Overnight Oats Recipes for Weight Loss!

 Now quinoa, make some space at the table—there's a new ancient grain on the block.
 Kamut is a grain native to the Middle East.
 Rich in heart-healthy omega-3 fatty acids, it's also high in protein while low in calories.
 A half-cup serving has 30% more protein than regular wheat (six grams), with only 140 calories.
 Eating kamut reduces cholesterol, blood sugar and cytokines, which cause inflammation throughout the body, a study published in the European Journal of Clinical Nutrition found.
 Toss it into salads or eat it as a side dish on its own.

 Want to know the secret to staying slim?
 You need more muscle.
 That's because muscle burns more calories than fat, so for every new muscle fiber you create, your resting metabolism receives another surge of fat-torching energy.
-And chocolate milk can help you do that.
+And chocolate milk can help you do that with an optimal mix of good carbs and protein.
 Researchers have determined that the ideal protein load for building muscle is 10 to 20 grams, half before and half after your workout.
 How much protein will you find in low-fat chocolate milk?
 Eight grams per cup.
 (That means one serving before your workout and one serving after will give you a total of 16 grams of highly effective whey protein—a perfect serving.)
 Add that to the extra cup you drank first thing in the morning and you're looking at a turbocharged metabolism that keeps you burning calories all day long.
-(Pair your chocolate milk habit with these 6 Ways to Boost Your Metabolism to double down on the slimming effects.)

-In addition to warding off prostate, breast, lung and skin cancers, this flowery vegetable can also help you whittle your middle.
-According to experts, broccoli contains a phytonutrient called sulforaphane that increase testosterone and fights off body fat storage.
+In addition to warding off prostate, breast, lung, and skin cancers, this flowery vegetable can also help you whittle your middle.
+According to experts, broccoli contains a phytonutrient called sulforaphane that increases testosterone and fights off body fat storage.
 It's also rich in vitamin C ( a mere cup of the stuff can help you hit your daily mark), a nutrient that can lower levels of cortisol during stressful situations, helping your abs take center stage.
-Its cousins in the cruciferous-vegetable family are also excellent carbs for your abs: Chinese cabbage, kale, cauliflower, arugula and more.
+Its cousins in the cruciferous-vegetable family are also excellent carbs for your abs: Chinese cabbage, kale, cauliflower, arugula, and more.

-A cup of blueberries has 21 grams of carbs, but they couldn't be better for you.
-Not only are they loaded with polyphenols—chemical compounds that prevent fat from forming—they actively burn belly fat, spot-reducing it!
+A cup of blueberries has 21 grams of carbs, but they couldn't be healthier for you.
+Not only are these healthy carbs loaded with polyphenols—chemical compounds that prevent fat from forming—they actively burn belly fat, spot-reducing it!
 A University of Michigan study found that rats that ate blueberry powder as part of their meals lost belly fat and had lower cholesterol, even when they ate a high-fat diet.
 It's theorized that the catechins in blueberries activate the fat-burning gene in belly-fat cells.
-In another study at Tufts University, people who regularly consumed catechins increased their belly-fat loss by 77%.
 Additionally, blueberries may be muscle builders.
 Their skins are rich in ursolic acid, a chemical which researchers at the University of Iowa found prevents muscle breakdown in lab animals.

 Like quinoa, buckwheat is gluten-free and a complete source of protein, meaning it supplies all nine essential muscle-building amino acids the body cannot produce on its own, says registered dietitian Isabel Smith.
 But what makes this relative of the rhubarb such a nutritional rock star is its magnesium and fiber content.
 "Fiber slows digestion, which wards off blood sugar spikes and hunger and helps maintain blood sugar control—all important keys to weight loss and management," explains Smith.
 Studies have also shown that buckwheat may improve circulation and lower cholesterol.